 Suffolk does not have any laws regulating the operations of dispensaries.
 Per Virginia state law, dispensaries can only sell medical cannabis to legal residents of the state.
 Dispensary employees are required to make a copy of each patient's written doctor's certification for medical cannabis.
 They are also mandated to check patients’ or caregivers’ IDs at the point of cannabis sales.
 Dispensaries near Suffolk can only allow a patient to purchase a 90-day supply of medical cannabis.
 Within a 30-day period, dispensaries can only dispense 4 oz of medical cannabis to a patient.

 The recreational marijuana laws operating in Virginia, the home state of Suffolk, also apply in Suffolk, and they include the following :

 Registered cannabis patients in Suffolk are permitted to purchase 4 oz of medical cannabis every 30 days.
 The decision to recommend medical marijuana is left to the discretion of doctors.
 Medical cannabis products sold to patients or their caregivers must contain a maximum of 10 mg of THC per dose.
 Cannabis patients or their caregivers can grow up to four marijuana plants in their homes.

 According to the provisions of HB 933, beginning from July 2022, it is no longer necessary for Suffolk residents to possess medical marijuana cards in order to purchase their supplies.
-However, medical marijuana patients who choose to obtain a medical card from the Board of Pharmacy must apply online and pay the required $50 fee.
+However, medical marijuana patients who choose to obtain a medical card from the Virginia Cannabis Control Authority must apply online and pay the required $50 fee.
 The medical marijuana registration card will be mailed to the applicant upon approval.